- UCAS Code: GHK6

 To develop research level understanding of the design of interfaces for newly emerging technologies and computing domains such as ubiquitous and mobile computing, universal access and collaborative displays.

-This class will help you to gain an extended understanding of the deep technical issues underlying information systems in the particular context of distributing content over the world-wide web.
+This module will help you to gain an extended understanding of the deep technical issues underlying information systems in the particular context of distributing content over the world-wide web.

-The class will introduce you to a selection of recent advances in software engineering, along with some of the challenges and outstanding problems.
+The module will introduce you to a selection of recent advances in software engineering, along with some of the challenges and outstanding problems.

 - To make you aware of key aspects of current software engineering research